-These pictures show the areas of the body where insulin can be injected.
+There are several areas of the body where insulin may be injected.
 You can give yourself a shot in:

-The top outer area of the thighs.
-Insulin usually is absorbed more slowly from this site, unless you exercise soon after you inject insulin into your legs.
+The front of the thighs.
+Insulin usually is absorbed more slowly from this site.
+It may go more quickly here if you exercise soon after injecting insulin.

-Rotate your injection locations.
+Rotate your injection locations often.
 And at each location, slightly change the injection spot each time you inject insulin.
+Using the same spot every time can form bumps or pits in the skin.
 For example, inject your insulin in your left upper arm, then the next time in your upper thigh, then the next time in your left upper arm again but slightly lower than before.
 Avoid injecting in the exact same spot.

 Current as of:

 Author: Healthwise Staff Medical Review: Kathleen Romito MD - Family Medicine Adam Husney MD - Family Medicine Rhonda O'Brien MS, RD, CDE - Certified Diabetes Educator David C.W.
 Lau MD, PhD, FRCPC - Endocrinology Heather Quinn MD - Family Medicine

 Medical Review:Kathleen Romito MD - Family Medicine & Adam Husney MD - Family Medicine & Rhonda O'Brien MS, RD, CDE - Certified Diabetes Educator & David C.W.
 Lau MD, PhD, FRCPC - Endocrinology & Heather Quinn MD - Family Medicine

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.